Louise Firouz: The Caspian Horse Today

 Firouz's efforts to save the Caspian horses from starvation and slaughter by exportation during the early years of the Islamic Revolution, mean that a total of 19 foundation lines have been exported around the world (through 9 stallions and 17 mares).

-The number of Caspians in Iran is still quite small.
-But at the time of Louise's death in 2008 there were about 1,600 Caspians worldwide.
-Exportation out of Iran was halted in the early 1990s, with a small shipment arriving in Great Britain, after a tortuous journey through the Belarous war-zone where bandits attacked and robbed the convoy.

-Louise's husband Narcy died in May 1994.
-Due to estate settlement, and the financial incurred in the shipment of the last 7 Caspians out of Iran into England she was unable to continue her breeding program in Iran.
-The remainder of Mrs. Firouz's Caspian horses were sold to the Ministry of Jehad.
-The fate of the Caspians remaining in Iran was once again in jeopardy.
-The American Livestock Breeds Conservancy in Pittsboro, N.C., places the Caspian horse on its list of most-endangered animals, meaning there are fewer than 200 annual registrations of purebreds in the United States and an estimated global population of fewer than 2,000.

-The British Caspian Trust, which had evolved from the Caspian Stud UK, original recipient of some of her Iran-bred horses, has played an important role in the breed's survival, keeping detailed records of horses and preventing inbreeding by advocating the cyclic crossing method whereby each foundation mare was bred to a different foundation stallion.
+The British Caspian Trust, which had evolved from the Caspian Stud UK, original recipient of some of her Iran-bred horses, has played a role in the breed's survival, keeping detailed records of horses and preventing inbreeding by advocating the cyclic crossing method whereby each foundation mare was bred to a different foundation stallion.

 Death

-Firouz died on May 25, 2008 at a hospital near her home in northeastern Iran.
+Firouz died on May 25, 2008, at a hospital near her home in northeastern Iran.
 She had lung and liver failure.

 Family

-Louise and Narcy were married at the farm, Hidden Springs, in Virginia and had two daughters, Roshan and Ateshe and a son Caren.
-Roshan married (and then divorced) British diplomat Sir David Reddaway, and had three children: Alexander, Touran and Milo.
-Ateshe married Björn Larsson, a Swedish diplomat, and had two children: Leyla and Narcy.
-Caren married Leyla Filsoof, and had two children: Samira and Kamran.
+Louise and Narcy were married at the farm, Hidden Springs, in Virginia and had two daughters and a son.
+One daughter, Roshan, married (and then divorced) British diplomat David Reddaway.